pdudotdev/netaimcp/README.md

 - [x] `sla_paths/paths.json` outlines paths for the agent
 - [x] `oncall/watcher.py` monitors Vector for new logs
 - [x] Once a new log arrives, the agent is invoked
-- [x] Watcher creates a new Jira ticket / case
+- [x] Watcher creates a new Jira ticket
 - [x] Agent gets log details pre-filled in prompt
 - [x] Agent starts troubleshooting procedures
 - [x] Identifies root cause and potential fix